iamcrjones/iamcrjones/README.md

 ## Greetings! 👋
-My name is Cameron and welcomne to my GitHub profile!
+My name is Cameron and welcome to my GitHub profile!
-I am a Software Developer based in Brisbane, Australia.
+I'm Software Developer based in Brisbane, Australia.

 ### Some details about me: